 - Be upfront.
-Pick the right moment and talk about your sexual problems wait until you feel comfortable with the person and trust them.
-Choose a time when you are on your own together and are both relaxed. - Take your time.
+Pick the right moment and talk about your sexual problems - wait until you feel comfortable with the person and trust them. - Take your time.
 You may not want to try full penetrative sex with a new partner straightaway, especially if you have problems with erections.
-You could wait for a while and focus on getting to know each other first.

-Rejection can happen, but many people will accept sexual differences and some won't think penetrative sex is essential for a relationship.
+Rejection can happen, but many people will accept sexual differences and be understanding.